lukematheny/lukematheny.github.io/projects.md

 The data collected from the Arduino was separate from the rest of the battery data, so I had to use Python to generate the desired data, merge the instances together, accounting for time mismatch, and get useful results by data visualization.​

 <img src="images/temptest.png" alt="Temperature tester" width="500"/>

+### Classic Ciphers (Python)

+To improve my ability to program, I created a Caesar cipher in Python, a project which sparked, on top of creating 36 other classical ciphers, a failsafe user interface to navigate between all the ciphers and functions I created.​

+Continuing the project, I added more functionalities like predicting the correct English decipherment when given a set of options.
+I wanted to better the UI and switched to creating an HTML layout, where I learned jQuery and CSS to make a more intuitive design.​